jasegehring/kite/README.md

 # _kite_: kallisto indexing and tag extraction

-This package offers a few utilities that enable fast and accurate pre-processing of Feature Barcoding experiments, a common datatype in single-cell genomics.
+This package offers utilities that enable fast and accurate pre-processing of Feature Barcoding experiments, a common datatype in single-cell genomics.
 In Feature Barcoding assays, cellular data are recorded as short DNA sequences using procedures adapted from single-cell RNA-seq.

-The __kite ("kallisto indexing and tag extraction__") package is used to prepare input files for Feature Barcoding experiments prior to running the kallisto | bustools scRNA-seq pipeline.
-Starting with a Python dictionary of Feature Barcode names and Feature Barcode sequences, the function `kite_mismatch_maps` produces a "mismatch map" and outputs "mismatch" fasta and transcript-to-gene (t2g) files.
+The __kite ("kallisto indexing and tag extraction__") package is used to prepare input files for Feature Barcoding experiments prior to running the [kallisto | bustools scRNA-seq pipeline](https://www.kallistobus.tools/getting_started.html).
+Starting with a Python dictionary of Feature Barcode names and Feature Barcode sequences, the function `kite_mismatch_maps` produces a "mismatch map" and outputs "mismatch" fasta and "mismatch" transcript-to-gene (t2g) files.
 The mismatch files, containing the Feature Barcode sequences and their Hamming distance = 1 mismatches, are used to run kallisto | bustools on Feature Barcoding Data.

 The mismatch fasta file is used by `kallisto index` with a k-mer length -k equal to the length of the Feature Barcode.

-The t2g file is used by `bustools count` to generate a Features x Cells matrix.
+The mismatch t2g file is used by `bustools count` to generate a Features x Cells matrix.

 In this way, kallisto | bustools will effectively search the sequencing data for the Feature Barcodes and their Hamming distance = 1 neighbors.
 We find that for Feature Barcodes of moderate length (6-15bp) pre-processing is remarkably fast and the results equivalent to or better than those from traditional alignment.